 March 17, 1978 - This bill prohibits the Minnesota County Welfare boards from paying for abortions except to prevent the death of the mother, or if the pregnancy is the result of rape in which case it must be reported within 48 hours, or if the pregnancy is the result of incest in which case the incident and relative must be reported to the police for investigation prior to the abortion.
 Normal child birth is given preference over abortion.
 Passed the House 107-27.

-March 23, 1978 - A live discussion of the Minnesota Opera Company production of “Claudia Legare”, with librettist Bernard Stambler; composer Robert Ward; Washington Post music critic Paul Hume; Minneapolis Star music critic Roy Close; and Minnesota Opera Company stage director J. Wesley Balk.
-Panelists talk on how to get the most out of an opera.
-Discussion was moderated by Bill Parker.
+March 23, 1978 - On this Midday program, a panel discussion, held at the Walker Art Center, of the Minnesota Opera Company production of “Claudia Legare.”
+Panelists include librettist Bernard Stambler; composer Robert Ward; Paul Hume, Washington Post music critic; Roy Close, Minneapolis Star music critic; and J. Wesley Balk, Minnesota Opera Company stage director.
+The group talk on how to get the most out of an opera.

 September 9, 1978 - This regional public affairs program presents live coverage on the dedication of renovated Landmark Center in downtown St. Paul, with MPR co-anchors Rich Dietman and Marilyn Heltzer.